bereket-tadesse/BootStrapForm/README.md

 # Bootstraped Booking Form

-This repository contains a simple HTML webpage that showcases a Bootstrap-based booking form.
+This repository contains a simple HTML webpage that has a Bootstrap-based booking form.
 The form allows users to enter their personal information, contact details, booking preferences, and additional notes.
-The form is designed to be user-friendly and responsive, ensuring a seamless experience on various devices.

 # Technologies Used:

 ## Bootstrap:

 - pre-designed components and styles
 - Version: 3.4.1

 ## Moment.js: